Oracle APEX Map Region and a Few Words About Layers

 Section: Appearance

-In this section, as in the previous layer, we define the appearance of our objects.
-There are 3 attributes available.
-"Stroke Style" with values: "Solid", "Dotted", "Dashed" and "Dot-Dashed".
+In this section, as with the previous layer, we define the appearance of our objects.
+There are three attributes available: "Stroke Style" with values: "Solid", "Dotted", "Dashed" and "Dot-Dashed".
 "Stroke Color" and "Stroke Width" (minimum 0.05 and maximum 10).

 Polygons